niallkp/logging-site/content/README.md

 or run: ```./run-docker-build.sh```

-Whenever you change something in the Dockers dependencies, you have to recreate the docker image.
+Whenever you change something in the Docker's dependencies, you have to recreate the Docker image.

-Afterwards you are able to run the website.
+Afterwards, you can run the website.

 To run the website in serve mode (running a server to quickly check your code) you'll have to run this command: